Amitesh7668/ShadowXLab_Capstone_Project/README.md

-# ShadowXLab Docker & Kubernetes Capstone Project - Basic Mandatory Submission
+# ShadowXLab Docker & Kubernetes Capstone Project

 ## Project Overview
 ShadowXLab Cyber Learning Portal is a cloud-native web application containerized using Docker and deployed on Kubernetes.